oconpa/facial_rekog_tute/README.md

 "https://dhggdsdv6f.execute-api.ap-southeast-2.amazonaws.com/default/delete"
 ```

 3. Test the app.
 To test the delete feature goto the gallery page.
 If you select one of the images, there should be an option to delete.
-If successful, when you select the button after the page has refreshed the image should be gone.
+If successful, when you select the button after the page has refreshed the image should now be gone.

-#### Connect /charts to React Frontend
+#### Connect charts to React Frontend

 1. Make sure you have the default **Invoke URL** copied into your clipboard from API Gateway, then goto your cloud 9.